MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 4. Once wizard opens, click through config, and select "MIM MFASDK" and app pool.

 > [!NOTE]
 > The wizard will require a admin group to be created.
-More information can be found on the Azure MFA Server documentation.
+More information can be found on the Azure AD Multi-Factor Authentication Server documentation.

 5. Next, import the MIM Service account.
 In the console, select "Users".